eth0izzle/shhgit/README.md

 #### Directly with compiled shhgit

-1. Build application: `GO111MODULE=on CGO_ENABLED=0 go build -v -i -o shhgit` (note that build goes to same directory as `config.yaml`, so there's no need to define path for configuration)
+1. Build application: `GO111MODULE=on CGO_ENABLED=0 go build -v -i -o shhgit` (note that build goes to same directory as `config.yaml`, so there's no need to define path for configuration with `--config-path` flag)
 2. Scan local directory with compiled app: `./shhgit --local <absolute path to directory that should be scanned recursively>`

 ### Options